 Maine’s U.S. Senate race is already the most expensive in state’s history.

-The Democrat from Lewiston has raised nearly $2.9 million and spent less than $750,000 through June 30, leaving him with $2.1 million cash on hand, according to his campaign’s latest filing with the Federal Election Commission.
+The Democrat from Lewiston has raised nearly $5 million and spent most of it, leaving him with about $327,000 million cash on hand, according to his campaign’s latest filing with the Federal Election Commission.

 Candidates raise money from a variety of different sources.